How To Protect The Safety Of Volunteers

 Volunteers collecting donations on the street or handling desirable items in a charity retail store could be seen as easy targets by potential thieves, particularly if they are by themselves and distracted by other people.

-Fundraisers travelling door-to-door are at particular risk of receiving verbal or physical abuse from people that do not wish to be disturbed in their home environment.
+Fundraisers travelling door-to-door are at particular risk of receiving verbal or physical abuse from people who do not wish to be disturbed in their home environment.
 Similarly, certain charities working with vulnerable individuals may offer a home visit service which is carried out by volunteers.
 Entering the homes of these service users presents a risk to health and safety, particularly if the client has a history of challenging behaviour.

 How to protect lone working volunteers